KGCR

 KGCR is a Christian radio station broadcasting on 107.7 FM, licensed to Goodland, Kansas, serving Northwestern Kansas.
-The station is owned by The Praise Network, Inc.
+The station is owned by Great Plains Christian Radio Inc.

 KGCR began broadcasting March 1, 1988.
 The station was donated to The Praise Network in 1998.
+In 2026, Great Plains Christian Radio acquired stations from The Praise Network, including KPRD and KGCR.
+The stations flipped to the KJIL branding on June 1, 2026.

-The station's format consists of Christian adult contemporary, along with Christian talk and teaching programs.
+The station's format prior to the acquisition consisted of Christian adult contemporary, along with Christian talk and teaching programs.
 Christian talk and teaching programs heard on KGCR include; Revive Our Hearts with Nancy Leigh DeMoss, Focus on the Family, Insight for Living with Chuck Swindoll, and Joni and Friends.

-KGCR also broadcasts "Classic KGCR" on a digital sub-carrier, which plays traditional Christian hymns and lite southern gospel, along with Christian talk and teaching programs.
+KGCR also broadcast "Classic KGCR" on a digital sub-carrier, which plays traditional Christian hymns and lite southern gospel, along with Christian talk and teaching programs.
+Some of the Classic KGCR stations switched to KHYM on June 1, 2026.

 Translators

 KGCR is also heard on KZCK in Colby, Kansas, KGCD in Wray, Colorado, as well as translators in Cheyenne Wells, Colorado, and McCook, Nebraska.